-Why Use A Trust For My Estate Planning Needs?
+Why Use A Trust For Your Estate Planning Needs?

 When you pass along estate gifts to heirs and beneficiaries, it is easy for the value of those assets to be lost to estate taxes.
-Simply giving anyone a lump sum of money or handing over the title to property can come back and haunt that person later on because of financial responsibilities he or she will have as a result.
+Simply giving anyone a lump sum of money or handing over the title to property can come back and haunt that person later because of the financial responsibilities he or she will have as a result of the transfer.

-At The Maitland Law Firm, PLLC we handle the full scope of trust preparation and trust administration issues for clients throughout Chapel Hill and the surrounding areas of North Carolina, including those related to:
+At Maitland & Stiffler Law Firm, PLLC, we handle the full scope of estate law, trust preparation and trust administration issues for clients throughout Chapel Hill and the surrounding areas of North Carolina, including those related to:

 - Irrevocable trusts